Coagulation factor ix recombinant (Intravenous)

 Factor IX is a protein that is produced naturally in the body.
 Coagulation factor ix recombinant is a man-made protein produced to replicate the naturally occurring factor IX in the body.
 It is used to stop bleeding by helping the blood to clot in patients with hemophilia B.

-Coagulation factor ix recombinant is to be given only by or under the supervision of your doctor or other health care professional.
+Coagulation factor ix recombinant is to be given only by or under the supervision of your doctor and is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For coagulation factor ix recombinant, the following should be considered: